cnsuhao/engine1/docs/Methodology/RenalMethodology.md

 @anchor renal-dependencies
 ### Patient Variability

-The total vascular volume of the %renal system in %Biogears is defined to be a fraction of the body total, making kidney volume directly dependent upon the patient data: height, weight, and gender.
+The total vascular volume of the %renal system in is defined to be a fraction of the body total, making kidney volume directly dependent upon the patient data: height, weight, and gender.
 The volume fraction of both kidneys is set to be 0.0202, or about 1/50th of total blood volume @cite valtin1995renal.
 This volume is then divided in half to populate the total vascular volume of one kidney.
 For a further breakdown of the volume of each kidney compartment see @ref renal-features "Features".

 ### Feedback

 #### Colloid Osmotic Pressure

 The net filtration and reabsorption pressures are determined by the sum of the hydrostatic and colloid osmotic forces across the membranes.
 While the hydrostatic pressure is automatically handled using the generic circuit algorithms, the colloid osmotic pressure needs to be determined specifically.
 This is done by using the Landis-Pappenheimer equation (Equation 4) that is dependent on total protein @cite khazaei2008new.
-Since the %BioGears engine tracks albumin, a constant relationship between total protein and albumin can be leveraged using Equation 3.  *C<sub>TP</sub>* is the local concentration of total protein, *C<sub>A</sub>* is the local concentration of albmuin, and *P<sub>CO</sub>* is colloid osmotic pressure.
+Since the engine tracks albumin, a constant relationship between total protein and albumin can be leveraged using Equation 3.  *C<sub>TP</sub>* is the local concentration of total protein, *C<sub>A</sub>* is the local concentration of albmuin, and *P<sub>CO</sub>* is colloid osmotic pressure.

 \f[{C_{TP}} = 1.6{C_A}\f]
 <center>